JMI On-line Catalog

 NOTE

-Below you will find many examples of encoder and hardware setups which can be used in conjunction with the NGC-superMAX, NGC-MAX, NGC-microMAX and other similar guiding computers.
-You can also find an example in the section describing the NGC-MAX (above).
+Below you will find many examples of encoder and hardware setups which can be used in conjunction with the NGC-superMAX, NGC-MAX, NGC-microMAX and other similar guiding computers.† You can also find an example in the section describing the NGC-MAX (above).
 Also below, you will find a few samples of our encoder and hardware installation instructions.

-Encoder Installation for the Astronomy Technologies Astro-Tech Mount
+Encoder Installation for the Stellarvue MG2 Mount

 Encoder Installation for the Vixen Porta Mount